RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

     </p>

     <p>
-      <em>It&#8217;s the middle of the hurricane season.
+      <em>It's the middle of the hurricane season.
 The waves are getting higher, sharks are circling your boat, and aboard are quite a few passengers.
 Most of the passengers are of a fairly decent ilk, but some are not.
 This latter group, partially due to the insufferable boredom that accompanies their long journey, have taken delight in drilling holes in the side of the boat (with the tools that were discarded during construction).
 Other troublemakers spend their time throwing chum overboard to the encircling sharks and even, when no one is watching, throwing each other overboard.
 A few of the cleverer sort spend their time impersonating the crew and using their new privileges to look for ways to take over the ship.
 Sadly, even some of the crew members have been persuaded into joining their mutinous ranks.</em>
     </p>

     <p>